549 Lordship Lane

-The house was sold three years after it was completed, and passed through many hands of many owners.
+The house was sold three years after it was completed, and passed through the hands of many owners.
 It suffered bomb damage in the Second World War, but survived plans to replace it in the 1950s with a petrol filling station or residential flats, or in the 1970s with a nursery, or in the 1980s with a nursing home.
 It fell into disrepair and was vacant from the 1980s, with water ingress through holes in the roof causing significant damage to the interior, including the loss of the original decorative cornices and ceiling roses.

-The owner was granted planning permission to construct a similar building behind, on condition that the Concrete House was restored, but while the new building was completed the restoration was not done, and the house became increasingly dilapidated.
+The owner was granted planning permission to construct a similar building behind, on condition that the Concrete House was restored, but while the new building was completed, the restoration was not done, and the house became increasingly dilapidated.
 Southwark London Borough Council rejected several applications for permission to demolish the building.
 It was listed on English Heritage's Buildings At Risk register from 1994 to 2013.

 The house was acquired by Southwark Council in 2009 under a compulsory purchase order.
 It was restored with assistance from the Heritage of London Trust, the Architectural Heritage Fund, and the London Development Agency, and converted from a single dwelling into five flats in shared ownership, with a long lease granted to Hexagon Housing Association.
 Prince Richard, Duke of Gloucester, reopened the restored building on 13 June 2013.

 The restoration won the Angel Commendation award from English Heritage in 2013, and an award for building conservation from the Royal Institution of Chartered Surveyors in 2014.